Expression language

 Each form component has a set of standard attributes describing its state.
 The most important common attributes are:

-* **`value`** – the current *internal* value of the component (e.g. text entered in a field, a checkbox selection, a selected list option).
+* **`value`** – current *internal* value of the component (e.g. text entered into a field, a checkbox selection, the selected option in a list).

 * **`displayValue`** – the value *displayed* to the user.
 It often matches `value`, but for some fields it may differ (e.g. in a Combobox `value` is the code/ID of the selected option, and `displayValue` is the label text).

-* **`enabled`** – information about the activity (editability) of the component, takes the value `"true"` when the field is active or `"false"` when it is disabled (non-editable).
+* **`enabled`** – information about the component's activity (editability), taking the value `"true"` when the field is active or `"false"` when it is disabled (non-editable).
 This attribute determines whether the user can interact with the given field.

-Other attributes may be specific to a component type.
-For example, a dropdown list component (Combobox) exposes attributes **`label`** (selected option text), **`description`** (additional description) or **`size`** (number of available options).
+Other attributes may be specific to the component type.
+For example, a drop-down list component (Combobox) provides the attributes **`label`** (selected option text), **`description`** (additional description) or **`size`** (number of available options).
 The *Statements* component has a collection of items `statementsItemControl` representing individual declarations.
 A detailed list of attributes is available in the documentation for each component type.

 | | |